AZHenley/knox/README.md

 # The Knox Programming Language

-Knox is an experiment in learning Go and learning more about compilers.
+Knox is an experimental language for learning Go and exploring language design.
 The compiler is written in Go and generates Go.
+The compiler is entirely hand-written, from the lexer to the type checker.

 The principles and major features behind the design of Knox are:
  - Small language.
 Simple and consistent syntax with few constructs, as an alternative to Go.